genia-dev/GeniA/README.md

 Built with love by engineers for engineers, our goal is to help teams harnest the power of LLMs to boost how fast you can go!

-#### GeniA is Production grade
+### GeniA is Production grade

 we have set ourselves the goal of building a production-grade software right off the bat.
 Now, you can start working with GeniA in production by installing the GeniA container, integrate it into your team's Slack channel, and let it land on its feet running.

-### Envision a virtual collaborator facilitating you with:
+### Imagine a virtual asisstant ompowering you with:

 #### Research & Development Scenarios

-Deployment, troubleshooting, log summarisation, build initiation, PR digesting
+Deployment, troubleshooting, log summarization, build initiation, PR digesting

 * `Deploy your k8s-based service to staging/production using Argo`
 * `Investigate the cause of the last Argo deployment failure`
 * `Summarize the recent logs from your Node.js service`